 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-CALPAK, a FORTRAN90 library which converts between dates as computed on various calendars.
+calpak, a MATLAB library which converts between dates as computed on various calendars.

-DOOMSDAY, a MATLAB library which is given the year, month and day of a date, and uses John Conway's doomsday algorithm to determine the corresponding day of the week.
+doomsday, a MATLAB code which is given the year, month and day of a date, and uses John Conway's doomsday algorithm to determine the corresponding day of the week.